 Research is vital but it is wise to recruit a friendly builder and instruct a surveyor early on, so you have expert guidance when you view property in poor condition: these experts will advise you on the possible cost of renovation, and an estate agent can then give you an approximate asking price that the completed ‘good-as-new’ property could attract.

-Unlike other forms of property investment, you may need to give substantial time to the renovation project yourself; the tasks would be sourcing materials, managing suppliers, getting the correct skilled builders on-site at the right time, and sticking to timescales to ensure the project, and its funding, do not over-run.
+Unlike other forms of property investment, you may need to give substantial time to the renovation project yourself; the tasks would be sourcing materials, managing suppliers,

 Whether you need help on approaching property investment, what are your mortgage options for investment properties or just looking for an insight into what your responsibilities as a landlord might be; we have many expert guides to help ease you into property investment.